Keeping Your Child Healthy During Cancer Remission

 - Aim for at least five servings of fruits and vegetables daily, of all kinds and colors.

-- Select high-quality protein sources, such as lean meats, fish, nuts, and eggs.
+- Select high-quality proteins, such as lean meats, fish, nuts, and eggs.

 - Choose foods rich in fiber, like whole-wheat pastas, breads, cereals, and rice.